-The UAE insurance market is regulated by the Insurance Authority (IA), which monitors and oversees onshore insurance business.
+Currently, the UAE insurance market is regulated by the Insurance Authority (IA), which monitors and oversees onshore insurance business.
 While the IA was established in 20073 and remains in its infancy, there has been a steady increase in regulation, creating a robust framework in which to operate.
 The scope of IA governance includes insurance and reinsurance companies, insurance intermediaries and other insurance related entities located or operating in the UAE.

 In addition to the IA, there are separate dedicated regulators for the health insurance sector in some of the individual Emirates; at present, these are the Dubai Health Authority, the Department of Health of Abu Dhabi and the Sharjah Health Authority.

-Further, the Dubai Financial Services Authority (DFSA) and the Financial Services Regulatory Authority (FRSA), respectively, regulate DIFC and ADGM-based insurers.
+Further, the Dubai Financial Services Authority (DFSA) and the Financial Services Regulatory Authority (FSRA), respectively, regulate DIFC and ADGM-based insurers.
 Each regulator has its requirements for the authorisation and regulation of companies offering insurance services.

 ii Position of non-admitted insurers